mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 3. conscious (e.g., mostly or fully capable of rational decision-making).

 The fortunate thing about my lizard brain is that it seems surprisingly well informed about what's on the calendar (e.g., an organic chemistry exam in seven minutes that's a five minute walk away).
-Even when my alarm doesn't go off (usually because I set p.m. rather than a.m.), I am often surprised by how well my lizard brain can pick up on when I *need* to be up to avoid catastrophe (e.g., 7:23 a.m. for the 7:30 a.m. organic chemistry exam).
+Even when my alarm doesn't go off (usually because I set p.m. rather than a.m.), I am astounded by how well my lizard brain can pick up on when I *need* to be up to avoid catastrophe (e.g., 7:23 a.m. for the 7:30 a.m. organic chemistry exam).

 The unfortunate thing about lizard brain is that it really doesn't know and/or care about any conscious decisions I've made about when I *want* to be up.
-As you'll see a little later, I have had no success in attempts to trick lizard brain into cooperating.
+As you'll see a little later, I have had zero success attempting to trick lizard brain into thinking I *need* to be up when I actually don't.
-So, to influence my sleep patterns on the morning side of the equation, I need to figure out how to get past lizard brain to reach the conscious state.
+So, to influence my sleep patterns on the morning side of the equation, I need to figure out how to sneak past lizard brain to reach the conscious state.
 Easier said than done.

 ![](https://osf.io/bjadf/download){:width="100%"}

 On the left, my long-time mortal enemy.
-This little Timex makes a crude, irritating electronic beep.
+This little Timex makes a crude, infuriating electronic beep.
-It gets the job done, but it can make me feel like I'm waking up with a hangover (especially if lizard brain doesn't want to be up yet).
+It gets the job done (transitioning from fully asleep to lizard brain), but it can make me feel like I'm hungover (especially if lizard brain doesn't want to be up yet).
-Unfortunately, my lizard brain has become quite good at ignoring the Timex or hitting the snooze button.
+Unfortunately, unless I *need* to be up lizard brain has become quite good at ignoring the Timex or hitting the snooze button.
-In high school, my mom, who from time to time had to leave at 6 a.m. for work, sometimes had to call the neighbor over to ring our doorbell to wake me up.
+In high school, my mom, who from time to time had to leave early for work, once had to call the neighbor over to ring our doorbell in order to wake me up.
 Our neighbor could hear this alarm clock going off from the front door.

-To try to force myself to bypass lizard brain and reach consciousness, I tried relocating the alarm clock into my living room.
+To try to bypass lizard brain and reach consciousness, I tried relocating the alarm clock into my living room.
 Lizard brain immediately became adept at rolling out of bed, staggering down the hall into the living room, hitting the snooze button (even when I tried placing the Timex under a colander with a bowl of cereal on top), and retreating back to bed.
 On some weekend mornings, I figure that I have hit the snooze button *upwards of 12 times* (quarter hour increments over three hours).

 The traditional alarm clock clearly doesn't succeed at putting me past lizard brain to full consciousness.
-The Timex *is* useful to make sure that I don't miss important morning meetings/etc. because under these circumstances I have lizard brain's full cooperation.
+The Timex *is* useful to make sure that I don't miss important morning meetings because under these circumstances I have lizard brain's full cooperation.
-(Because it uses a backup 9 Volt battery, it is especially useful for *important* occasions.).
+(Because the Timex will fall back on a 9 Volt battery if there's a power interruption, it is especially useful for *important* occasions.)

-Recently, I've found more success easing past lizard brain into full consciousness using a clock-radio tuned to NPR.
+I've found more success easing past lizard brain into full consciousness using a clock-radio tuned to NPR.
 It's actually an Amazon Alexa, which only [recently gained this capability](https://www.gearbrain.com/amazon-alexa-music-alarm-clock-2516832019.html).
 I have it set to low volume, usually at 5:30 a.m.
 The thing is, though, I don't expect to get up at 5:30 a.m.
-I actualy expect wake up sometime between 6 a.m. and 7 a.m.
+I actually expect wake up sometime between 6 a.m. and 7 a.m.
 Lizard brain doesn't seem to care about quiet, soothing NPR voices ([despite what they're often actually talking about](https://democracyjournal.org/alcove/should-we-want-politics-to-be-boring/)).
-I think I pass through lizard brain stage, which is not moved to turn off the stimulus, and, with continued application of the stimulus, eventually gain enough consciousness to decide to get out of bed.
+I hypothesize that I pass through lizard brain stage, which is not sufficiently irked to turn off the stimulus, and, with continued application of the stimulus, eventually gain enough consciousness to decide to get out of bed.
 I've experienced one side effect: occasional extremely vivid dreams about whatever topic is being covered on NPR.
 I can live with that.
 My DIY sunrise lamp ([details below](#sunrise-lamp)) also seems to help me ease past lizard brain.